 Tends To Be Low Porosity

-Asian hair tends to have the lowest density of the three ethnic hair groups, meaning there are on average fewer hairs on the head compared to the other groups.
+Asian hair has the lowest density of the three ethnic hair groups, meaning there are on average fewer hairs on the head compared to the other groups.

 Because the hair shafts are often thick, however, Asian hair can look thick and high density.